kholia/OSX-KVM/README.md

 7. Sonoma (14)
 8. Sequoia (15)

-Select a product to download (1-8): 6
+Select a product to download (1-8): Auto-Chooses 7
 ```
 #### Disk Setup
 1. Select **Disk Utility** from the OpenCore menu.